SSG-DRD-IOT/demo-hvac/README.md

 # industrial-demo
-Private repository containing the source code for the initial Intel Iot Industrial Demo.
+Repository containing the source code for the initial Intel Iot Industrial Demo.

 ## Instructions to Run